Bwvolleyball/git-commit-hook-samples/README.md

 ## License

-This Repo uses the MIT Licencse.
+This Repository is licensed under the MIT Licencse.
 See [LICENSE](LICENSE) for details